 Both in the Old and New Testaments we see that God promises special grace to people who show compassion with the poor.
 “Whoever is generous to the poor lends to the LORD, and He will repay him for his deed” (Proverbs 19:17).

 In Matthew 5:16, Jesus says to His disciples: “Let your light shine before others, so that they may see your good works and give glory to your Father who is in heaven“.
 How do we let our light shine?
 By the good works as acts of grace, for “God is able to make all grace abound to you, so that having all sufficiency in all things at all times, you may abound in every good work” (2 Corinthians 9:8).

 The unlimited grace of God

-Note, that social compassion is not separate from spiritual care and compassion.
+Note that social compassion is not separate from spiritual care and compassion.
 The closer these two are practically integrated, the more wholesome the effect will be.
-If we are confronted by people with distressing needs, in particular those a distance from us, we can ask ourselves to what extent we can take responsibility for them and how can we really help?
+If we are confronted with people with distressing needs, in particular those at distance from us, we can ask ourselves to what extent we can take responsibility for them and how can we really help?
 How we can provide practically, by collaborating with local churches and believers?
 By personally going or by making it possible for others to go?
 In this way we can also invest in God’s Kingdom.

 Following the example of Paul

 Paul gave himself completely, he says: “But if we have food and clothing, with these we will be content” (1 Timothy 6:8).
 Following his example, we could reach many more people if we resist waiting for perceived abundance but allow ourselves to be used where we are now as channels through which His abundant grace can flow.
 He gives us EVERYTHING we need if we first seek His Kingdom: “but seek first the kingdom of God and his righteousness, and all these things will be added to you” (Matthew 6:33).